Lifecycle Management Integration Guide

 This event contains a pre-signed URL that allows the Issuer to retrieve the corresponding MobileSecurityObjectsInfo.

-Note: Pre-signed URLs are time-limited and remain valid for 2 hours.
+Pre-signed URLs are time-limited and remain valid for 2 hours.
 The Issuer should retrieve the referenced object within that period.

 Recommended Issuer Processing